ls2n-dev/g5k-training/2022-01-24/5-bonus.md

 # Using efficiently Grid'5000
 Until now you have been logging, and submitting jobs manually to Grid'5000.
 This way of doing is convenient for learning, prototyping, and exploring ideas.
 But it may quickly become tedious when it comes to performing a set of experiments on a daily basis.
-In order to be more efficient and user-friendly, Grid'5000 also support more convenient ways of submitting jobs, such as [API requests](https://grid5000.fr/w/API) and [computational notebooks](https://grid5000.fr/w/Notebooks).
+In order to be more efficient and user-friendly, Grid'5000 also support more convenient ways of submitting jobs, such as API requests and computational notebooks.

+## Using API

+Until 2009, Grid'5000 was mainly accessed and operated via shell commands executed from frontend machines.
+To ease scripting and provide better access to the functionalities of the instrument (Grid'5000), an API has been developed on top of most of the Grid'5000 tools by the development team and is available to users since November 2009.

-## What Is an Application Programming Interface (API)
+**What Is an Application Programming Interface (API)?**
 > Think of an API like a menu in a restaurant.
 The menu provides a list of dishes you can order, along with a description of each dish.
 When you specify what menu items you want, the restaurant’s kitchen does the work and provides you with some finished dishes.
 You don’t know exactly how the restaurant prepares that food, and you don’t really need to.

 Similarly, an API lists a bunch of operations that developers can use, along with a description of what they do.
 The developer doesn’t necessarily need to know how, for example, an operating system builds and presents a “Save As” dialog box.
 They just need to know that it’s available for use in their app.